mvolkmann/blog/src/astro.md

 This feature is built on the Web {% aTargetBlank "https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API", "View Transitions API" %}.
+As of December 2023, the only major web browsers that support this are Chrome and Edge.

 Astro disables all view transitions when the "prefer-reduce-motion" setting is enabled.